-Assistant Professor of Politics Kerry Chase is currently researching two projects on the role of Congress in U.S. foreign policy.
+Associate Professor of Politics Kerry Chase is currently researching two projects on the role of Congress in U.S. foreign policy.

 The first project, “Isolationism: The Politics of Detachment from World Affairs,” analyzes floor votes to better understand the reputed isolationism of Congress in the first half of the 20th century and draw implications for recent Congressional opinion on global engagement.